New to polyamory? Start here CREDIT Jakob Owens on Unsplash

 That said, most films and TV shows that explore non-monogamous storylines are great examples of what not to do.
 Often, they’re written by people with little to no experience of open relationships, so they don’t really know what they’re portraying on-screen.
 So, don’t despair if all you can find are stories about MFF triads (or ‘throuples’ as mainstream media – and no one else – loves to call them) who constantly talk about raising babies.

-If you’re looking for a series with non-monogamous characters to binge-watch, check out my guide to TV shows about polyamory.
-From the little-known BBC gem, Trigonometry, and the Netflix standard, You Me Her, you can find a bunch of shows with polyamorous relationship storylines.
+If you’re looking for a series with non-monogamous characters to watch, check out my guide to TV shows about polyamory.
+From the little-known BBC gem Trigonometry to the Netflix standard, You Me Her, you can find a bunch of shows with polyamorous relationship storylines.

 One of my first tastes of non-monogamy on film was the 1999 Gregg Araki film Splendor, which is quite difficult to find these days (but thankfully, someone added it on YouTube).
 Trust this iconic queer filmmaker to blaze the trail with such a sweetly screwball comedy version of non-monogamy.
 It blissfully celebrates everything I miss about the 90s, from the colour-grading to the fashion to the soundtrack.